 8. Final thoughts

-There is a cycling holiday out there to suit everyone, so whether you enjoy doing lots of research online before you travel and enjoy the freedom to do exactly as you please, or just want to turn up and let someone else take care of everything, you’re covered.
+There are many supported cycling holidays out there to suit everyone, so whether you enjoy doing lots of research online before you travel and enjoy the freedom to do exactly as you please, or just want to turn up and let someone else take care of everything, you’re covered.

 It’s important to note that the prices of guided bike tours can appear steep compared to self-guided cycling holidays at first glance.
 However, your tour company will likely have managed to secure good group discounts on accommodation, restaurant meals and entrance to attractions.
 Once you compare the total cost of your holiday with everything included, you may be pleasantly surprised to see that guided trips can actually offer great value for money.